Senate Democrats Threaten Lawsuit Over Kavanaugh Documents

 Schumer also announced that he plans to meet with Kavanaugh in person next week despite the ongoing document dispute.

 Democrats say they are particularly interested in any documents that may show how Kavanaugh might rule on presidential privilege.
-Schumer said the issue could come before the Supreme Court in the coming months as part of the investigation led by Special Counsel Robert Mueller.
+Schumer said the issue could come before the Supreme Court in the coming months as part of the investigation led by special counsel Robert Mueller.

 "Kavanaugh has said so many things about limiting presidential power and holding presidents accountable.
-So it matters what Brett Kavanaugh thinks about this because this case may come before the Supreme Court relatively soon."
+So it matters what Brett Kavanaugh thinks about this because this case may come before the Supreme Court relatively soon," he said.